e-tidemo/new-years-quiz/README.md

     4. Any changes pushed to the master branch will take effect on the live project

-    I have continuously used git as my local repository and github as my online repository.
-To do this, I have created a git repository and then, with any changes I have sent git commits to my local repository and, by using git push, I sent it to my github repository.
+    I have continuously used git as my local repository and GitHub as my online repository.
+To do this, I created a git repository using the command git init and then, with any changes I have sent git commits to my local repository and, by using git push, I have also sent it to my GitHub repository.

     The live website can be found here: [NYE Drunk Quiz](https://e-tidemo.github.io/new-years-quiz/)